bsc-iitm/machine-learning-foundations/docs/week-3/least_squares.md

 $$

 Let us now compute the gradient and set it to zero.
-If you want a detailed mathematical explanation of how the gradient is computed, refer to the [appendix](../appendix/0-gradients.md):
+If you want a detailed mathematical explanation of how the gradient is computed, refer to the section on [gradients](../appendix/gradients.md):